KRFOSS/kali-docs/development/intermediate-packaging-example/index.md

 title: Intermediate packaging step-by-step example
 description:
 icon:
-date: 2020-09-11
 type: post
 weight:
 author: ["gamb1t",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

 # Photon

 [Photon](https://github.com/s0md3v/Photon) is a **Python3** application with multiple dependencies.
-This makes it a more interesting package than [Instaloader](https://kali.org/docs/development/intro-to-packaging-example/) as potentially more work is involved.
+This makes it a more interesting package than [Instaloader](/docs/development/intro-to-packaging-example/) as potentially more work is involved.

 ## GitHub Overview

-Like before with [Instaloader](https://kali.org/docs/development/intro-to-packaging-example/) we will first take a look at [their GitHub page](https://github.com/s0md3v/photon) to see what information we can acquire.
+Like before with [Instaloader](/docs/development/intro-to-packaging-example/) we will first take a look at [their GitHub page](https://github.com/s0md3v/photon) to see what information we can acquire.
 In this case we notice the following:

 - There is no `setup.py`, however there is a `requirements.txt` ([file](https://github.com/s0md3v/Photon/blob/master/requirements.txt))
 - The [license is GPL-3](https://github.com/s0md3v/Photon/blob/master/LICENSE.md)
 - It has [a release](https://github.com/s0md3v/photon/releases)

-Because there is no `setup.py` file we will have to do more work during the packaging process, and do some things differently than with [Instaloader](https://kali.org/docs/development/intro-to-packaging-example/).
+Because there is no `setup.py` file we will have to do more work during the packaging process, and do some things differently than with [Instaloader](/docs/development/intro-to-packaging-example/).

 ## Setting Up Environment